 If an item fails image quality tests, it will be flagged with an X in the Image Quality column.
 Review the image to determine if it needs to be rescanned or is acceptable.
 For each IQA exception, take one of the following actions:

-- If everything is legible except for the amount (e.g., postal money orders), you may handwrite the amount on the check in a blank area, click rescan, and then Accept the item.
+- If everything is legible except for the amount (e.g., postal money orders), you may write the amount on the check in a blank area, rescan, and then accept the item.

-3. Delete the image.
-If the image is illegible, verify image displayed is the item you want to delete, click Delete Item and physically remove the item from the deposit.
-Deleted checks remain visible but the data is grayed out.
+- Delete the image.
+If the image is illegible, verify the image displayed is the item you want to delete, click Delete Item, and physically remove the item from the deposit.
+Deleted checks remain visible, but the data is grayed out.
 Take any deleted checks to your branch for deposit.